-If you are using Python, you can install Gurobi Optimizer in two ways:
+You can install Gurobi Optimizer for Python in three different ways:

 conda install -c gurobi gurobi

 - Download the full Gurobi installation package from our website and install Gurobi.

 - In your shell/terminal, navigate to the Gurobi installation folder (GUROBI_HOME) and run:

 python setup.py install

 Note: If you are using virtual environments, make sure to activate the virtual environment before installing Gurobi.

 This table shows the features and differences between the installation methods: